About Kate

 Eating her way around northwestern Indiana as a judge in a regional pizza competition.

-Sleeping around in more than 40 Chicago hotels in a year to review them for The Telegraph in the UK.
+Staying in more than 40 Chicago hotels in a year to review them for The Telegraph in the UK.

 Zipping through the streets of Chicago in an IndyCar one day and on an e-bike the next.